Alumni Spotlight - Dr. Melissa Nothnagle

 Who were your mentors in Residency?

-Rabin Chandran was a strong mentor of mine.
-He was one of the people that I met at lunch on my interview day at Brown and pretty much convinced me to come there.
-He was a faculty member and then a colleague when I joined the faculty and now we have become good friends and is just a really lovely part of my life.
 Of course, I have to mention Jeff Borkan.
 He was critical to my success in academic medicine.
-He became the chair of the department when I was a chief resident, and he recruited me to the faculty and supported me to pursue the master's program.
+He became the chair of the department when I was a chief resident, recruited me to the faculty, and supported my pursuit of a master's program.